Layr-Labs/eigensdk-rs/README.md

 ## Contract Bindings

-The main branch of this repo is intended to be syncronized with mainnet version of core contracts.
+The main branch of this repo is intended to be synchronized with mainnet version of core contracts.

 To update the bindings of this repo, run: